Skip to content

 Step 1.
 Submit a Review Form

-The Scope and Risk Review Form is filled out by the Product Owner.
-A Product Owner is the primary person managing how the product is used now or will be used in the future if it hasn’t been acquired yet.
+The Digital Product Accessibility Review form is filled out by the Product Owner.
+A Product Owner is the primary person managing how the product is used.

 • How the product is used